-Arkansas attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 4
+Arkansas attendees at SREB’s State Leaders Forum in December 2018: 10

 reports and data

-SREB produced several resources for Arkansas leaders during the last 12 months, including:
+SREB produced the following resources for Arkansas leaders over the past year:

-SREB’s Teacher Preparation Commission meets during 2016, 2017 and 2018 to develop practical and effective statewide recommendations to improve teacher preparation programs.
+SREB’s Teacher Preparation Commission met during 2016, 2017 and 2018 and published its final report and recommendations in late 2018.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the October 2016 report, policymakers can draw on individual state affordability profiles to understand how costs impact families at different income levels and on a Promising State Policies and Practices report featuring cost reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

 A framework to accelerate and streamline transfer of lower-division courses among institutions in different states.